The EVLP process in short

 - It allows for all ventilatory volumes and pressures to be transferred directly to the lungs without interference of the chest wall and diaphragm.

-- The dextran in the perfusate solution facilitates perfusion of the pulmonary micro-vasculatureby reducing interaction of activated leukocytes and platelets with the vessel wall.
+- The dextran in the perfusate solution facilitates perfusion of the pulmonary micro-vasculatureby reducing interaction of activated leukocytes with the vessel wall.